open-xchange/appsuite-middleware/documentation/components/mail_authenticity/mail_authentticity.md

 ```

+The `TXT` record indicates that an `SPF` entry has been added for the mail servers `mx1.foobar.com` and `mx2.foobar.com` and the authorised domains that are allowed to send e-mail from those servers are `foobar.org` and `foobar.net`.
+More information about the syntax of the `TXT` record regarding the `SPF` can be found [here](https://www.digitalocean.com/community/tutorials/how-to-use-an-spf-record-to-prevent-spoofing-improve-e-mail-reliability) and in the [RFC-7208, Section 3](https://tools.ietf.org/html/rfc7208#section-3).

 Now, when an e-mail is being send from a person within that domain a special header is attached to the e-mail that is the `Received-SPF`:

 ```mail